How Not to Think About Abortion

 Hot ethical topics such as abortion usually provoke controversy and noisy debate.
 But often these debates can be long on emotion and short on fact and reason.
 The truth is, like all important issues, the abortion controversy deserves careful and considered reflection and understanding.
 But what is most needed here is often what is most lacking.

-And it is not just one side or the other that can be intellectual lazy and ethically cloudy.
+And it is not just one side or the other that can be intellectually lazy and ethically cloudy.
 Religious and non-religious people, pro-lifers and anti-lifers can all be guilty of muddled thinking.
 So the call to think more carefully and reflect more seriously on the critical issues of the day applies to all of us.

 A good example of where rampant emotion and truncated reason are manifest can be found in various blog sites.
-Commentary on the worldwide web is like the old wild West: it tends to be a place where there are no rules, and its every man for himself.
+Commentary on the worldwide web is like the old wild West: it tends to be a place where there are no rules, and it’s every man for himself.

 It has been my experience when I post an article on some public website that hordes of critics come out of the woodwork, more intent on causing mischief than offering rational debate.
 Many of these writers seem totally incapable of putting together intelligent articles of their own, so they go around pontificating on those of others.
 They think they are clever by throwing up some sloppy and ill-informed comment, usually laced with venom and nastiness, but filled with very little substance or coherence.